yaroslaff/nudecrawler/README.md

 #### Stop/Resume
 When working with worklists an --stats file, current status is periodically saved to this file.
 If you need to resume it, just use command `nudecrawler --resume PATH/TO/stats.json`

-#### Memory leaking in containers
+#### Memory leaking in containers (if using detectors in docker containers)
 You may check container memory usage with `sudo docker stats` or `sudo docker stats --no-stream`.
 Often containers consume more and more memory with time, leading to out-of-memory in the end.
-To prevent this problem use combination of `--stop` and `--refresh` like `--stop 1000 --refresh bin/refresh-nsfw-api.sh` this will call refresh script every 1000 images.
+To prevent this problem use combination of `--stop` and `--refresh` like `--stop 1000 --refresh refresh-nsfw-api.sh` this will call refresh script every 1000 images.
 Refresh script should stop current container and start it again.
-See source of refresh-nsfw-api.sh for example, it's very simple.
+See source of [refresh-nsfw-api.sh](https://raw.githubusercontent.com/yaroslaff/nudecrawler/master/run/refresh-nsfw-api.sh) for example, it's very simple.
+This shell script is not installed when you install nudecrawler python package.

 ### Benchmarking/test
 Tested on same page, different technologies (default thresholds) gives different results.